Jay Finley: College career

-Junior year

 Although Finley started his third year atop the depth chart at running back, he struggled battling an ankle injury throughout the season.
 It hampered his production, carrying the ball 79 times for 370 yards, dropping his per carry average to 4.7.
 His receptions didn't drop much as he had six for 47 yards.
 He had one touchdown on the season (rushing).

-Senior year

 Finley finally secured his breakout season in his final year of eligibility rushing for 1,218 yards on 195 carries, an impressive 6.2 yards per carry.
 That is behind only Terrance Ganaway's 1,347 yards for the team's single season record.
 While the number of receptions Finley had increased to nine, he only had 76 yards.
 The 12 touchdowns Finley accumulated during the season all came on the ground.
 He averaged 93.69 yards per game.

-Career stats and records

 Finley's career at Baylor ended with him first in single season rushing yards, single game rushing yards at 250, third in career rushing yards at 2,660, and fourth in career touchdowns at 22.